This resource has been updated as part of the veterinary review process as of December 14, 2021.

 There are two main diagnostic tools used to assess anthelmintic resistance.
 The first is through fecal egg counts, or quantitative fecal analysis (a qualitative analysis will not give you a specific egg count and will not be useful in this case).
 By comparing pre- and post- deworming egg counts, you can assess the effectiveness of a deworming treatment.
 If the treatment results in less than a 95% reduction in eggs, the worm population is considered to have some resistance.

 The second way to assess anthelmintic resistance is through a DrenchRite Assay.
 Currently, the University of Georgia is the only laboratory in North America that performs this test.
-Unlike fecal egg count testing, the DrenchRite assay uses a pooled sample (a sample from multiple individuals) to look for resistance in all groups of anthelmintics at once.
+Unlike fecal egg count testing, the DrenchRite assay uses a pooled sample (a sample from multiple individuals) to look for resistance in all classes of anthelmintics at once.
 This test can also detect resistance sooner than fecal egg counts.
 One major drawback is that this test is expensive.
 If you are interested in this test, contact the lab directly at (706) 542-0742 for instructions.

 Talk to your veterinarian about their recommendations regarding testing to assess drug resistance.
 Most recommendations suggest checking resistance levels every 2-3 years, but your veterinarian can make recommendations based on your region and the specifics of your sanctuary.
 Without diagnostic tools to evaluate anthelmintic resistance, developing resistance in parasite populations may go unnoticed until treatments are less than 50% effective and fail to produce an improvement in clinical signs.